 - A jitclass class object is treated as a function (the constructor) inside a Numba compiled function. - isinstance() only works in the interpreter. - Manipulating jitclass instances in the interpreter is not optimized, yet. - Support for jitclasses are available on CPU only.
 (Note: Support for GPU devices is planned for a future release.)

-1.7.6 The decorator: @jitclass
+1.7.5 The decorator: @jitclass

-numba.experimental.jitclass(cls_or_spec=None, spec=None)
+numba.experimental.jitclass(spec)

-A function for creating a jitclass.
-Can be used as a decorator or function.
+A decorator for creating a jitclass.